Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a relatively low 10.6% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 387 trips per day across all routes, equating to approximately 180 weekly trips per individual stop.
+According to the 2021 Census, only 10.6% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+Across all routes, there are an average of 387 trips per day, equating to approximately 180 weekly trips per individual stop.

 Frequently Asked Questions - Transport